rohanverma94/SutraC/README.md

 ### Contribution guidelines ###

 * Code should be compliant with C++14 standard.
 * For unit testing prefer catch2 framework.
-Can be found [here](https://github.com/catchorg/Catch2)
-* The code with third-party libraries other than LLVM libraries is not accepeted.
+* The code with third-party libraries other than Catch2 and LLVM libraries is not accepeted.

 ### Submitting Bugs ###